hypercore-protocol/cli/README.md

 hyp info
 ```

 If you're sharing with a single friend or one of your own devices, you can [beam the URL](./docs/guides/beaming-data.md) with a pass phrase you create.
-One your sending device:
+On your sending device:

 ```
 echo "hyper://515bbbc1db2139ef27b6c45dfa418c8be6a1dec16823ea7cb9e61af8d060049e/" | hyp beam